txst-cs-smartfall/SmartFallMM-Dataset/README.md

 - **Skeleton:** The CSV files consist of 96 columns without headers.
 Further detail is provided below:
    - Each skeleton data contains 32 joints, where each joint is represented by three coordinates x, y, and z.
 Therefore, there will be 32×3=96 columns representing the positions of all joints (x, y, z for each joint).
    - The system captures data at 30 frames per second (FPS).
 The number of rows will depend on the duration of the activity recorded.
 For example, if the recording lasts for T seconds, the number of rows will be approximately 30xT.

-## Multimodal-Ready Subjects:
-The following subjects are fully available across all modalities (i.e., Watch/Phone accelerometer, Meta sensors, and Skeleton data), and are ready to use for model training, evaluation, and analysis.
-- Young Group (14 subjects): [29, 30, 31, 32, 34, 35, 36, 37, 38, 39, 43, 44, 45, 46]
-- Old Group (21 subjects): [2, 3, 4, 5, 6, 7, 9, 10, 11, 13, 14, 15, 16, 17, 18, 19, 21, 22, 23, 26, 47]

-We are actively processing and validating the remaining subjects to ensure consistent availability across all modalities.
-These will be added in future releases.
-Stay tuned!

 ## Missing Files/Data: